mahimagupta24/fun--with-triangles/README.md

 It includes -

-a.a quiz about triangles
-b.hypotenuous calculator of triangle c.area calculator of triangle d.checks if the entered angles forms a triangle or not.
+a.checks if the entered angles forms a triangle or not.

+b.quiz about triangles

+c.hypotenuous calculator of triangle.

+d.area calculator of triangle